jason-woolf/DesmosPlayer/README.md

 ![Intro Screenshot](MJScreenshot.png)
 ## Introduction
 When I started making short math videos using Desmos for the visuals, I would write down the sequence of actions I needed to perform on the expressions while doing a screen capture.
-For example:  1) Unhide first expression; 2) Start slider for variable A; 3) Hide first expression and show second expression; and so on.
+For example:  1) Unhide first expression; 2) Start slider for variable 'xPos'; 3) Hide first expression and show second expression; and so on.
 As my videos got longer and more involved, this became quite tedious.
-I needed a way to program those actions so it would just happen automatically.
+I needed a way to program these actions so they would happen automatically.
 That is what DesmosPlayer will do.
 You create a list of these actions, including pauses to get the timing right, and then click a button to start it running.

 ## Installation
 Install the file desmosPlayer.user.js in your browser using your favorite script manager and make sure the installed script is enabled.
 Typically (e.g. with Tampermonkey installed) this is done by clicking on the file name above, then clicking "Raw" and then "Install".
 Then navigate to any Desmos calculator graph.